tomaszwiezik/restest/README.md

 ### Example

-In the example every request is within a curly braces `{...}`, making the `response` limited to that scope.
+In the example every request is enclosed with curly braces `{...}`, making the `response` limited to that scope.

 ```
 import { Http } from './restest/restest.mjs';